j-yarbrough/j-yarbrough.github.io/readme.md

 #### Arguments
 - content: Section hidden by default.
 In between opening and closing code.
-- Tag name: Tag name for the wrapper.
-Will default to section if value is not nav or section.
 - level: Heading level for accordion.
-Simply enter a number.
+Enter a number for the corresponding level or "p" to have it be a paragraph.
 - Label: Label for the accordion button.

 ### Form Container